-aTTORNEY BAGNELL NAMED in 24TH EDITION OF BEST LAWYERS IN AMERICA
+aTTORNEY BAGNELL NAMED in 5TH WINTER EDITION AND 24TH EDITION OF BEST LAWYERS IN AMERICA

 Best Lawyers is the oldest and most respected peer review publication in the legal profession.
 Recognition in Best Lawyers is widely regarded by both clients and legal professionals as a significant honor, conferred on a lawyer by his or her peers.

 Since it was first published in 1983, Best Lawyers has become universally regarded as the definitive guide to legal excellence.
 Eighty-three thousand leading attorneys are eligible to vote (from around the world), and Best Lawyers has received almost 10 million evaluations on the legal abilities of other lawyers based on their specific practice areas around the world.
 For additional information about methodology please visit: Best Lawyers methodology.